kartikluke/invoicefalcon.com/_posts/2019-11-16-order-confirmation-email-invoice.md

 <br/>

 To add this link to your Order Confirmation Email, you will need to add a tiny snippet of code to your Order Confirmation Email Template.
+Click on this link to generate the code and for a step-by-step guide on how to save it in your template - <b>[Order Confirmation Email in Invoice Falcon](https://app.invoicefalcon.com/emailcode)</b>

+Or, you can follow these steps below -

 1. In your Shopify admin dashboard, click __Settings__ -> __Notifications__
 2. Here, click on the __Order Confirmed__ notification.
 You will be directed to a page that lets you edit the the template.